 How Change Became My Friend

 Change.
-People are so uncomfortable with it, yet it is the most beautiful noun.
+People are often uncomfortable with it, yet it is one of the most beautiful nouns.
 To become different, to alter or to modify.
 A life without change - does that exist?

 It doesn’t.

-Even if change makes our lives better, less busy, easier, more peaceful, we resist it due to fear.
-So why do we put off change until we no longer can?
+Even if change makes our lives better, less busy, easier, and more peaceful, we resist it due to fear.
+So, why do we put off change until we can no longer?

-My metamorphosis since becoming a parent was silent, sneaky and so sly.
+My metamorphosis since becoming a parent was silent, sneaky, and so sly.
 So much so it made me ill.
 I never felt like there was enough time to be and do all the things I needed to let alone wanted to.
 Pressure was building up as responsibilities grew at home.
 I felt I had to be everywhere for my kids.
-I had to keep up as a wife, mother, daughter, sister, friend and balance my career in management.
-I kept a positive attitude and wouldn’t let myself fall into the conviction that I was a victim...ever.
+I had to balance my roles as a wife, mother, daughter, sister, friend, and manage my career in management.
+I maintained a positive attitude and wouldn’t let myself fall into the conviction that I was a victim... ever.
 I was conditioned to believe success equated to sacrifice.
 So, I kept going and going until one day I couldn’t.

 I suffered my first stroke at the age of 33.
 An extremely young and unusual age, so they said.
-The doctors couldn’t give me any definitive diagnosis.
-I was an anomaly in the Western world of medicine and it was extremely frustrating!
+The doctors couldn’t give me a definitive diagnosis.
+I was an anomaly in the Western world of medicine, and it was highly frustrating!
 I can’t tell you how many times I was told what “IT” could be.
-Enduring multiple tests over a year and a half “IT” was still there.
-I experienced another stroke and still no certainty although a conversation suggesting the next stroke could land me in a wheelchair.
+Enduring multiple tests over a year and a half, “IT” was still there.
+I experienced another stroke, and still no certainty, although a conversation suggested the next stroke could land me in a wheelchair.
 Many thoughts raced through my mind.
 What if I became paralyzed with my next stroke?
 How did this happen?
-What would happen to my family if I became immobile?
+What would happen to my family if I were to become immobile?
 Could I prevent this?
-Lost, confused and not sure how to process any of this without any confidence from any of the three specialists I met with.
+Lost, confused, and unsure how to process any of this without any confidence from any of the three specialists I met with.

-I started asking for referrals from friends and acquaintances.
+I began asking friends and acquaintances for referrals.
 I didn’t care who it was, where I had to go or where they graduated from.
 I was on a hunt to understand what was happening.
-Fortunately for me, I’ve always been a pretty open minded, jump in with two feet kind of person.
+Fortunately for me, I’ve always been a pretty open-minded, jump in with two feet kind of person.
 So I jumped and I trusted.

-Simultaneously I began to read, I participated in workshops and programs, I diligently practiced what I was learning, I even began teaching.
+Simultaneously, I began to read, participated in workshops and programs, diligently practiced what I was learning, and even started teaching.
 As I became more mindful of my body I recognized the patterns that triggered me to go into a negative state.
 I became aware of how much I could actually take on.
-I began taking vitamins (and honestly I really stink at this part of my daily routine).
+I began taking vitamins (and, honestly, I struggle with this part of my daily routine).
 I began meditating to shrink my enlarged pituitary gland (aka the possible tumour).
-I adopted new behaviours and habits in an effort to delay, heal, or defer any negative responses from my body.
+I adopted new behaviours and habits to delay, heal, or defer any negative responses from my body.

 It wasn’t easy.
-My logical mind (for over twenty years I was in I.T. and operational processes) was being challenged but my heart, somehow, innately believed.
-It was in the believing, that drew me to more and more and more.
-With every new conversation, new course, new book, new practices, new perspectives; change was inevitable.
-It was important to my future and the future of my family.
-Change allowed me to reconnect with what I envisioned for my life; the process of unlearning was also learning.
+My logical mind (for over twenty years I was in I.T. and operational processes) was being challenged, but my heart, somehow, innately believed.
+It was in the believing that drew me to more and more and more.
+With every new conversation, new course, new book, new practices, new perspectives, change was inevitable.
+It was essential to my future and the future of my family.
+Change allowed me to reconnect with what I had envisioned for my life; the process of unlearning was also a form of learning.

 It made me ask myself, why did it take a crisis in my health to be willing to make changes?
 Why does it take a crisis for anyone to practice change?

-Today, I can say, the work was hard (it is still work) but the reward is greater than I can even begin to describe.
-I haven’t had a stroke or any of the weird symptoms that came with it, in 4 years.
-Change became my dear friend.
-For that I am so grateful.
+Today, I can say, the work was hard (it is still work), but the reward is greater than I can even begin to describe.
+I haven’t had a stroke or any of the weird symptoms that came with it, in 10 years.
+Change became my friend.
+For that, I am so grateful.

 Have you experienced a revelation of change in your life?
 Do you want to invite change into your life but don’t know where to start?
 Join the conversation below or email my personally --